 Incredibly, I found room on the internet for yet another duplicate file remover.
 Like others, this tool compares files based on content and lists any files which have exact binary duplicates.
-What sets this one apart is that it will make guesses about which files you'd like to keep before starting a scan.
+What sets this one apart is that you can give it hints about which files you'd like to keep before starting a scan.
 For example; if you tell it to prefer files with the 'most descriptive name', the app look at all duplicate filenames and default to the shortest, most descriptive name as the one to keep.
-As an example: a file with a name containing "copy of", or ".1.txt" would be considered less descriptive than one without; and a file named "lkePic.jpg" is considered less descriptive than "Lake Pictures.jpg".
+A file with a name containing "copy of", or ".1.txt" would be considered less descriptive than one without; and a file named "lkePic.jpg" is considered less descriptive than "Lake Pictures.jpg".
 This way the default keep or remove action is pre-set; and time you spend going though the list and making changes to keep the 'right' file is minimized.
 The tool has many other options to choose from to pick the default 'kept' file: use the newest or oldest by date, the longest or shortest filename, or specify one or more directories where files should always be kept or removed.

 The app also makes use of a speed improvement I haven't seen anywhere else: It makes an extra pass of the file list to create a 'fasthash'.
 The fasthash uses small samples of the file (16 kilobytes), taken from the beginning, end, and three places in the middle; then does a duplicate check based on the hash of the samples.
-This is very quick for large files, and it eliminates the vast majority of potential duplicates, as most files will have different samples.
+This is very quick for large files, and it helps eliminate the vast majority of potential duplicates very quickly, as most files will have different samples.
 Most other duplicate finders omit this step, but it really speeds things up.

 As of beta 6 the app is fairly robust; avoiding most of the traps in this excellent reference.

 Note: There's no fuzzy searching, this app only finds exact duplicates.

 Version 4.6.2 or better of the .net framework is required.
 Get it from Microsoft.

 No installation; just unpack and run.
 A settings file and ancillary files may be created in the program folder.